The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 Preparing for self-serve onboarding

-You can’t simply start adding self-serve onboarding to your product if you haven’t prepared for it first.
+You can’t simply start adding self-service onboarding to your product if you haven’t prepared for it first.

-There are a number of things you need to take care of before your self-serve onboarding will work effectively.
+There are a number of things you need to take care of before your self-service model will work effectively.